Alexis DeJoria: Filmography

-She played the role of Paula, in the 2013 movie "Snake and Mongoose".
+DeJoria played the role of Paula, in the 2013 film Snake & Mongoose.

 Personal life

 DeJoria was married to American television personality and motorcycle customizer Jesse James.
 On March 17, 2020, it was announced via social media that Alexis and Jesse James were getting divorced.
 Among the reasons given was James' infidelity.

 DeJoria is the daughter of entrepreneur John Paul DeJoria and Jamie Briggs.

 DeJoria has a daughter, Bella, from a previous relationship.

 Philanthropy

 DeJoria, along with her mother Jamie Briggs, joined Sallie Latimer's efforts to raise money to repair the Earles Court water tower.